soham-c04/SimpleScaler-IPC-optimizer/README.md

 ## Error Codes
 If the code returns with an exit code of 0, this implies that the simulation ran perfectly.
 Otherwise, following are the reasons and possible fix for each exit code:
 - **1**
-  - Reason: void.c unable to run with config.cfg file
+  - Reason: void.c unable to run with config.cfg file.
   - Fix: Check if all parameters in config.cfg file are having values within correct bounds (e.g. cache parameters).
 Check out.txt file and look for hints to errors in there.
 - **2** and **4**
-  - Reason: Rewriting of instruction count and cycle count into out.txt failed
+  - Reason: Rewriting of instruction count and cycle count into out.txt failed.
   - Fix:    Check if out.txt was correctly generated/overwritten after previous command.
 - **3**
   - Reason: Unable to run Given C code with sim-outorder and config.cfg.